-Trains

-If you are arriving by train, then the closest station is Oxford (Central).
-Oxford Parkway is also nearby.
-After you settle in, trains are great for getting around the country-more on that later.

-Cabs

-If you arrive in the City Centre, you can walk or take a bus (just check Google Maps, CityMapper, etc.), but if you're heavily laden with baggage then you might want to take a cab.
-Uber works but is expensive-001 Taxis or RoyalCarsOxford are other app-based taxi services.

-Arriving at college

-If you're living in College, you will pick up your key from the Porters' Lodge.
-If you're using Google Maps, simply type in "St Hugh's College" and it will take you to the lodge.

 Top 5 Tips for Incoming Freshers

 1. Arrive as early as possible

 Despite the official dates of term listed online, we recommend you arrive as early as possible to take advantage of all of the opportunities to meet people and get settled in during Week 0 and even during Week -1.

 2. Bring formalwear

-Oxford is unusual in that students will routinely have occasion to wear cocktail and formalwear.
-Strange as it may sound, suits, tuxedos, cocktail dresses and ball gowns are routinely seen around the University!
-Whether this is to attend formal dinners, balls, or simply matriculate and/or sit your exams, your future self will thank your present self for packing formalwear.
-In addition, you should read up on 'sub fusc' requirements and ensure you bring all constituent elements; you may have clothing that will suit both functions.
+Oxford is unusual in that students will routinely have occasion to wear formalwear.
+Strange as it may sound, suits, tuxedos, cocktail dresses, ball gowns, and any/all cultural equivalents are routinely seen around Oxford!
+Whether this is to attend formal dinners, galavant at balls, or matriculate and/or sit your exams during the day, your future self will thank your present self for packing formalwear (read up on 'sub fusc' requirements and ensure you bring all constituent elements).

 3. Join a Freshers Family

 Incoming Freshers have the opportunity to join a 'family' with 1-2 returning students acting as 'parents' who will show incoming students around, organize outings to pubs, and generally show them the ropes.
 It's a fun tradition in which we encourage everyone to partake!

 4. Download a Few Apps for Getting Around

 We previously mentioned 001 Taxis and RoyalCarsOxford as cheaper alternatives to Uber.
 In terms of nationwide rail service, try downloading Trainline or TrainPal for buying train tickets.
 If you intend on traveling around the UK via train at all, you will want to buy a student railcard - it will pay itself off quickly.

 5. Freshers' Fair

-There is a wide array of clubs and societies at Oxford and nearly all make an effort to recruit new members during the Freshers' Fair, currently scheduled for 4-5 October.
+There is a wide array of clubs and societies at Oxford (see also) and nearly all make an effort to recruit new members during the Oxford Student Union Freshers' Fair, currently scheduled for 9-10 October.
 You won't want to miss it!

 Student Resources

 University & College

 A number of resources available to students through two avenues: the University and the College.
 The dual nature of the system is rooted in tradition and, while at times redundant, it also helps to provide a capacious safety net.
 Often the College points of contact are a good place to start because they are in a position to give you more personalized attention.

 Health & Welfare: Who's Who?